gentoo-ansible/role-gitlab/README.md

 # Ansible role for GitLab

-This role installs and configures GitLab on Gentoo Linux \*.
+This role installs and configures GitLab on Ubuntu or other Debian-based distro that uses Upstart \*.

-_\* If you’re using some Debian-based distro like Ubuntu, then switch to branch [ubuntu](https://github.com/jirutka/ansible-role-gitlab/tree/ubuntu).
+_\* If you’re using Gentoo, then switch to branch [master](https://github.com/jirutka/ansible-role-gitlab/tree/master).
 Note: I know how to support more distros in one role, but I don’t want to._

 ## Directory structure